nanoninja/docker-nginx-php-mysql/README.md

 ## Install prerequisites

 For now, this project has been mainly created for Unix `(Linux/MacOS)`.
 Perhaps it could work on Windows.
-Make sure to make compatible the relative paths in the `docker-compose.yml` file configuration like `c:\foo\bar`.

 All requisites should be available for your distribution.
 The most important are :